 And here is the simulation…

 If you decide that this fabric is too dull, you can make it more interesting by using extra wefts.
-This means that we use several wefts, but only on places, where we need them for the color effect.
-This technique requires the use of regulator or variable weft density.
+This means that we use several wefts, but only in places where we need them for the color effect.
+This technique requires the use of a regulator (stop motion) or variable weft density.
 When the regulator is active, the warp beam does not advance, and we effectively double the weft density on that point of the fabric.
 Of course, the weaves must also be appropriate – we must “force” the picks to go on top of each other by using appropriate weaves.
 For example, weft satin for the pick that needs to be on the top, and warp satin for the pick that needs to be on the back.
-If you will use plain weave for both picks, the threads will compete for space on the top, and you will not be able to weave with the desired density.
+If you use plain weave for both picks, the threads will compete for space on the top, and you will not be able to weave with the desired density.

-Open ArahPaint, load the image, select “fill with color” tool, and change color in picture details, which should have a different color than the ground.
-Then load the image in Jacquard conversion window.
+Aprite ArahPaint, load the image, select the “fill with color” tool, and change color in picture details, which should have a different color than the ground.
+Then load the image into the Jacquard conversion window.
 Select Extra wefts as the type of conversion; it is an option button on the left bottom of the window.
 Set System to 3 since we will use three different wefts in this fabric: one for ground, and two for the red and yellow extra wefts.
 You have to load three weaves for every color in image – one for every weft.
-We will use same weaves as in previous fabric.
+We will use the same weaves as in previous fabric.
 For attachment wefts on the back side of the fabric, you should choose a weave with longer floats than basic weft weave.
 Satin 40 will work well, since we have a high density in warp.
 We also need to explain the meaning of the three weaves for each color: In the first row we have the weaves for the ground weft, the next row shows first extra weft weaves, and the last one shows second extra weft weaves.

 After you have loaded all weaves and set all the parameters, click OK and you will get the full jacquard weave.
 Program will multiply the weft size by 3, but will be smart enough not to insert weaves where they are not necessary.
 For this reason, we need to remove the unneeded wefts, which are floating across the full width of the fabric.
 The function is in Weave > Edit > Jacquard > Remove extra warps/wefts (or click icon in the Jacquard conversion window.
-At this point you will arrive at the final size of weave.
+At this point you will arrive at the final size of the weave.
 The program automatically writes the correct weft pattern and puts the regulator on the appropriate positions.

 Usually, if your weave selection is good, you will not have to spend a lot of time correcting the long floats.
-Remember that warp long floats across wefts with regulator will not have the same length as the ones across the ground fabric without any extra wefts.
+Remember that warp long floats across wefts with a regulator will not have the same length as the ones across the ground fabric without any extra wefts.

 To avoid streaking because of uneven yarn, you can divide ground weft (a) across several cones.
 After choosing Tools > Split/merge weft, the window with this title will pop up.
-If you enter yarns adef, and only yarn a is used in the fabric, then weft pattern will be rewritten, so that yarn a will be split evenly among yarns a, d, e, f.
+If you enter yarns adef, and only yarn a is used in the fabric, then the weft pattern will be rewritten, so that yarn a will be split evenly among yarns a, d, e, f.
 You can use this function for other wefts too.

 If you want to have yarns sorted in order, so that the first yarn in the fabric is marked with a, second with b etc., choose Tools > Sort from the Edit warp and weft pattern window.
 The yarns will change the positions and the warp/weft pattern will be automatically re-written.